-.
-In case the vehicle cannot follow the speed trace of any of the cycles above, the friction braking share coefficients in Table 5.3. of this UN GTR shall be used by default.]
+In case the vehicle cannot comply with all the criteria or follow the speed trace of any of the tested cycles, the friction braking share coefficients in Table 5.3. of this UN GTR shall be used by default.

 5. Equivalency of Methods